onap/integration/docs/integration-labs.rst

 Environment Installation Scripts
 ................................

-In addition of the official OOM scripts, Integration used to provide some exwtra scripts/guidelines to install your OpenStack infrastructure thanks to a heat template.
+In addition to the official OOM scripts, Integration used to provide some extra scripts/guidelines to install your OpenStack infrastructure thanks to a heat template.
 See :ref:`Integration heat guideline <integration-installation>` for details.
-This scripts were used mainly in windriver labs but are not actively maintained.
+These scripts were used mainly in Windriver labs but are not actively maintained.

 .. caution: